Nursing License Defense Attorney in Austin and Houston, TX

 Texas Nursing License Defense Attorney

-Nurses dedicate their lives to helping others, so it can be especially painful for them when they face allegations and charges that might prevent them from being able to perform their jobs.
+Nurses dedicate their lives to helping others, so it can be especially painful for them when they face allegations or charges that might prevent them from being able to perform their jobs.
 At the Leichter Law Firm, we understand what it takes to beat the charges you are facing and allow you to continue working in the profession you love.
-To discuss your needs with one of our dedicated Texas nursing license defense lawyers, please contact us today by calling 512-495-9995.
+To discuss your needs with a dedicated Texas nursing license defense attorney, please contact us today by calling 512-495-9995.

-At the Leichter Law Firm, we may be able to help you understand the following aspects of nursing license defense:
+A nursing license defense lawyer at the Leichter Law Firm can help you understand the following aspects of nursing license defense.

 The most commonly pursued grounds for discipline include the following: